 - You are afraid of being abandoned

 Many people with trust issues know they have trouble in their relationships, but don’t realize it comes from a trust problem.
 That is why it’s important to seek a fresh perspective from a relationship coach who can help you understand where your challenges come from and help you overcome trust issues in your relationship.

-1) Afraid of Commitment
+1) You Are Afraid Of Commitment

 If you have trust issues, then you are more likely to be afraid to commit emotionally, for fear of getting hurt if the relationship ends.